aSetback/GoodBot/README.md

 ## Getting Started
 * Invite GoodBot to your server using the following link: [Invite Link](https://discordapp.com/oauth2/authorize?client_id=525115228686516244&permissions=8&scope=bot)

-### Set Up Class & Role Channels
+### Setup Class & Role Channels
 * Use the +setup command -- this will do the following:
   * Create a 'Getting Started' category
   * Create a 'set-your-name' channel, where users can set their in-game nickname.
   * Create a 'set-your-class' channel, where users can set the class the bot will use for their sign-ups.
   * Create a 'set-your-role' channel, where users can set the role the bot will use for their sign-ups.
+  * Create a 'Raid Signups' category, where your new raid channels will be created.

+### Optional Setup
+* +setupfaction
-* Optionally use +setupfaction command -- This will add an additional set-up channel for 'set-your-faction'
+  * This will add an additional set-up channel for 'set-your-faction' -- use this only if your discord is both horde & alliance.
+* +setoption completerole <Setup>
-* Set a completion role: +setoption completerole Setup // (This is optional, but will add this role to players who have completed the set-up channels)
+  * This will direct the bot to add a role to players who have completed the set-up channels -- replace <Setup> with the role you'd like the bot to give.

-### Set Up Spreadsheet Export
-* Set your spreadsheet ID: +setoption sheet GoogleSheetID // This is covered further in the "Spreadsheet" section.
+* Set your spreadsheet ID: +setoption sheet <GoogleSheetID>
+  * This is covered further in the "Spreadsheet" section.

-### Set Up Raid Creation
-* Set your raid category: +setoption raidcategory Raid Signups // You can change this to be any category, but please be aware it is case sensitive.
-* If you would like different raids to go to different categories:
-  * +raidcategory raid categoryName
-* Verify that the players that need to be able create raids have 'Manage Channels' permission within the Raid Category.

-### Warcraft Logs Setup
+### Gear Check / Logs Setup
-* Set your guild's server: +setoption server Server Name
+* Set your guild's server: +setoption server <Server Name>
-* Set your guild's region: +setoption server US // (or EU, etc)
+* Set your guild's region: +setoption server <Region> // (US or EU)

-### Misc
+### Command/Error Logging
 * If you create a channel called 'server-logs', the bot will automatically log all commands & sign-ups to this channel.
-* If you create a channel called 'error-logs', the bot will automaticall log all command/signup errors to this channel.
+* If you create a channel called 'error-logs', the bot will automatically log all command/signup errors to this channel.
-* If you want GoodBot to be able to respond to bot commands, you need to use `+option ignoreBots 0`

 ## General Commands
 ```